 Vitamin C is a potent source of antioxidants, which slow down or prevent oxidation.
 Oxidation is a chain reaction that can produce damaging free radicals which wreak havoc on cells.
 Antioxidants come from both our internal systems and externally, from our diet – via citrus fruits like oranges, lemons, grapefruit and also broccoli, strawberries, kiwi and brussels sprouts.
 An important note – it’s best to consume these items fresh (or with minimal cooking) to preserve Vitamin C benefits.

 On one of my favorite topics, which is skincare, Vitamin C is a worthy component.
-Referencing Debbie D’Aquino, Head of Care Skincare Innovation, Care formulas (specifically Eye + Lip Nourishing Cream and Deep Moisture Fix Hydrating Water Cream) use two delivery methods of Vitamin C respectively – Ascorbic Acid (which is the acid version of Vitamin C), and Sodium Ascorbyl Phosphate, a newer derivative.
+Referencing Debbie D’Aquino, Head of Care Skincare Innovation, Care formulas (specifically Eye + Lip Nourishing Cream, Deep Moisture Fix Hydrating Water Cream and The Everything Multi-level Moisturizer) use three delivery methods of Vitamin C respectively – Ascorbic Acid (which is the acid version of Vitamin C), Sodium Ascorbyl Phosphate, a newer derivative of Vitamin C, and Tetrahexyldecyl Ascorbate, a stable, oil-soluble form of Vitamin C.

-Asorbic Acid is both a potent antioxidant and skin-soothing agent that can improve the appearance of signs of aging.
+Asorbic Acid (in Eye + Lip Nourishing Cream) is both a potent antioxidant and skin-soothing agent that can improve the appearance of signs of aging.
 This delivery method is the most researched of any Vitamin C type when it comes to your skin.
 Vitamin C has a role in collage synthesis, making it a vital molecule for skin’s health.
 Both dietary and topical Vitamin C may have beneficial effects on skin cells, and some scientists believe that Vitamin C may actually prevent and treat UV induced photo-damage.

-Sodium Ascorbyl Phosphate is considered to be a very stable precursor of Vitamin C that is able to liberate powerful antioxidants in the skin.
+Sodium Ascorbyl Phosphate (in Deep Moisture Fix) is considered to be a very stable precursor of Vitamin C that is able to liberate powerful antioxidants in the skin.
 What does that mean?
 This ingredient, which is both gentle and stable, converts into Asorbic Acid once it is absorbed by the skin.

 How do you Vitamin C?
 If you have any insights, tips or even a smoothie recipe to share, feel free to drop us a note in the comments below – we’d love to hear from you.